 Partner manager Apps&Gaming at Google

 Working with publishers and app developers to help them monetize their content using Google's solutions.
 Prior to the role in Apps & Gaming, I worked with Channel partners, Web and news publishers across the Emerging Markets.

-Dina Ramse / 10th Muse
+Dina Ramse / Green Meadow Games